Cost of Living in Guatemala

 If you are thinking about moving to Guatemala, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Guatemala varies greatly depending on the location and type of housing.
 Generally, the cost of renting an apartment in Guatemala City is higher than in other parts of the country, with prices ranging from around $200 to $1,000 per month.
 Outside of the capital, the cost of renting an apartment is usually much lower, with prices ranging from around $50 to $500 per month.
-The cost of buying a house in Guatemala is also quite varied, with prices ranging from around $50,000 to $500,000," remarked one in Guatemala.
+The cost of buying a house in Guatemala is also quite varied, with prices ranging from around $50,000 to $500,000," wrote a person living in Guatemala.

 "Lower.
 It only cost US $13,000 to build a nice house.
-Electricity is about $40 a month and there is no running water," explained one expat.
+Electricity is about $40 a month and there is no running water," explained one expat living in Salama.

 What are typical rental prices for expats in Guatemala?

-"The rental price for a nice 1 bedroom apartment in Guatemala can range from around $400 to $800 per month, while a nice 2 bedroom apartment can range from around $600 to $1,200 per month," commented one expat living in Guatemala.
+"The rental price for a nice 1 bedroom apartment in Guatemala can range from around $400 to $800 per month, while a nice 2 bedroom apartment can range from around $600 to $1,200 per month," commented one expat who moved to Guatemala.

 What appliances are typically included in a rental?